logo

 • Highly Processed Foods: Limit foods high in added sugars and processed fats, as they lack essential nutrients.

-• Certain Herbs and Spices: High doses of peppermint, parsley, and sage may potentially decrease breast milk production.
+• Certain Herbs and Spices: High peppermint, parsley, and sage doses may decrease breast milk production.

 By being mindful of these foods and substances, you can support your baby's health and maintain a healthy milk supply.